ForomePlatform/airflow-cwl-docker/README.md

     ## or export POSTGRE_SERVER=172.18.0.1

-Most probably, for security reasons, you would want to change username and password for the database authentication, used by Airflow.
+Most probably, for security reasons, you would want to change username and password for the Airflow and for the database authentication, used by Airflow.

     export POSTGRE_DB=airflow
     export POSTGRE_USER=airflow
     export POSTGRE_PASS=airflow
+    export _AIRFLOW_WWW_USER_USERNAME=airflow
+    export _AIRFLOW_WWW_USER_PASSWORD=airflow

 More advanced options are listed in the [appendix](#Full list of variables available for overriding via export)